Indonesian Peningkatan Kualitas Publikasi Internasional (PKPI) program (Sandwich-Like)

-Northern Illinois University offers the opportunity for doctoral students studying at Indonesian universities to participate in The Sandwich-Like Program at Northern Illinois University, USA.
-By joining this program, the students will work under the supervision of a selected professor to develop and advance their research projects or articles for publication.
-This program is supported by DIKTI, Directorate of Higher Education of the Ministry of Education and Culture of the Republic of Indonesia.
+Northern Illinois University offers the opportunity for doctoral students studying at Indonesian universities to participate in PKPI (Sandwich-Like) program at NIU.
+Students selected for this program will work under the supervision of a selected professor to develop and advance their research projects or articles for publication.
+The program includes a weekly seminar to prepare scholars for publishing in an academic journal.
+PKPI is funded by DIKTI, Directorate of Higher Education of the Ministry of Research, Technology and Higher Education of the Republic of Indonesia.

-- NIU is accredited by the United States Higher Learning Commission and is a member of the country’s most prestigious public university association – the Association of Public and Land-Grant Universities (APLU), a non-profit association of public research universities, land-grant institutions, and state university systems – and the Universities Research Association (URA), an international consortium of 83 leading research oriented universities.
-NIU is classified by the Carnegie Foundation for the Advancement of Teaching in the category of Research Universities (high research activity), and was also awarded an elective classification for Curricular Engagement and Outreach and Partnerships, which recognizes institutions of higher education for their collaboration with their larger communities (local, regional/state, national and global).
+- NIU is accredited by the United States Higher Learning Commission and is a member of the country’s most prestigious public university association, the Association of Public and Land-Grant Universities (APLU), a non-profit association of public research universities, land-grant institutions, and state university systems, as well as the Universities Research Association (URA), an international consortium of 83 leading research oriented universities.
+NIU is classified by the Carnegie Foundation for the Advancement of Teaching in the category of Research Universities (high research activity).
+It also has been awarded an elective classification for Curricular Engagement and Outreach and Partnerships, which recognizes institutions of higher education for their collaboration with their larger communities (local, regional/state, national and global).

-- With seven degree-granting colleges, NIU offers 60 undergraduate majors, 70 graduate programs, and more than 20 fields of studies leading to doctoral degrees.
+- NIU has seven degree-granting colleges, which offer 60 undergraduate majors, 70 graduate programs, and more than 20 fields of studies leading to doctoral degrees.

-- Some of the notable NIU alumni from Indonesia include Ryaas Rasyid, Affan Gaffar, Anies Baswedan, Riswanda Imawan, Andi Mallarangeng, Ikhlasul Amal, and Ramlan Surbakti.
+- Notable NIU alumni from Indonesia include Ryaas Rasyid, Affan Gaffar, Anies Baswedan, Riswanda Imawan, Andi Mallarangeng, Ikhlasul Amal, and Ramlan Surbakti.

 - College of Business: Accounting Science, Business Administration, Management Information Systems, Taxation